 Here is a three step summary of how to create a strong anchor.

-To build a strong anchor, start by remembering a time when you felt fully alive, in flow, operating to the maximum of your ability: a state that it would be useful for you to be able to recall at will.
+To build a strong anchor, start by remembering a state that you would like to be able to recall at will: a time when you felt fully alive, in flow, operating to the maximum of your ability.

 What do you remember best about that flow state?
 Where were you?
 Who were you with?
 What were you doing?
 What were you working to achieve?
 How did you feel?
 How was your body positioned?
 What was your posture?
 How were you holding your arms, back, and head?
 What did it feel like to be so grounded?
 Could you see, hear, taste, smell, or feel anything special?

 Now stand or sit in the way you were then and recreate the experience as fully as you can.